 Trying to rank the top smartwatches is a bit of a complex task; no two devices are ever the same, nor are the people using them.
 With this in mind, we use our expertise to provide our opinion on the watches that fit the categories listed in the quick summary below.

-Ultimately, though, this buyer's guide is an extension of our full, in-depth reviews, which see us test a device over the course of several weeks - and often, longer.
+Ultimately, this buyer's guide is an extension of our full, in-depth reviews, which see us test a device over several weeks - and, often, longer.
 During this time, we rigorously analyze the design, features, health monitoring, activity tracking, and, of course, the claims made by the manufacturer.

-2. Best smartwatch for Android: Samsung Galaxy Watch 5 Pro
+2. Best smartwatch for Android: Google Pixel Watch 2

 - Superb, unisex design